Burence1/pitch/README.md

 * Users can create an account
 * Users can login to the account
 * Users can create pitches and add comments
-* Users can view other people's pitches amd comments
+* Users can view other people's pitches and comments
 * Pitches are displayed based on categories